Niicck/django-vue-experiments/README.md

 # django-vue-experiments

-A collection of experiments for using Vue within Django.
+A collection of experiments for using Django with Vue.

 You can try them yourself at: [TODO](#TODO)
 And you can read about them here: [TODO](#TODO)